mrjimmybob/blentinel/README.md

         # Binary will be at: target/release/blentinel_probe (Linux)
         # Binary will be at: target/release/blentinel_probe.exe (Windows)

-    2.b Use the publish script

-        If you have successfully built the hub and probe, you can use the publish script to build the stripped release binaries.

-        Run in powweshell:

-        publish.ps1 -Target <triple>

 Cross-Compilation

-    Setup Cross-Compilation Targets
+    You cannot cross compile the Hub due to it using leptos.

-    If you want to cross compile, you will need a cross compilation toolchain.
+    To cross compile the probe you will to setup Cross-Compilation Targets and install a cross compilation toolchain.

     # Install cross-compilation toolchain for your platform, for example:
     rustup target add x86_64-unknown-linux-gnu